KitLavis/ci-pp1-band-website/README.md

 ### Manual Debugging

+The project was deployed at an early stage to allow for continutal manual debugging throughout the process.
+The deployment link was shared to four potential users who routinely checked a list of potential areas where problems regularly occur.
+This list included, but was not limited to:
+- Links (internal and external)
+- Navigation bar responsiveness
+- Responsiveness of content areas
+- Contact form function

 ## Deployment

 The project was deployed via GitHub Pages.
 To do this, the following process was followed: